-Aging happens when there is an imbalance of pro-oxidants - free radicals - and antioxidants in the skin's cells.
+Aging occurs when there is an imbalance of pro-oxidants - free radicals - and antioxidants in the skin's cells.
 The sun's UV rays can accelerate free radical production while at the same time depleting antioxidants.
 Photoaging happens when damage from UV rays affects skin cell function, usually reflected in rougher, drier, wrinkled and less elastic skin.
 Antioxidants protect skin cells by counteracting free radical activity.
 Peaches and nectarines are rich in phytochemicals called phenols that act as antioxidants.
-Asorbic acid (Vitamin C), carotenoids (orange or red colored substances found in many fruits), and provitamin A/beta-carotene are the most notable.
+Ascorbic acid (Vitamin C), carotenoids (orange or red colored substances found in many fruits), and provitamin A/beta-carotene are the most notable.

 Pick peaches that are fragrant and fairly firm.
 Hard fruit with green color will never ripen.
 Peaches bruise easily so handle them with care.

-Firm ripe peaches, with good ground color will become fully ripe and soft in three to four days when kept at room temperature in a loosely closed bag or ripening bowl.
+Firm ripe peaches, with good ground color will become fully ripe and soft in three to four days when kept at room temperature in a loosely closed paper bag or ripening bowl.
 Peaches are ready to eat when they give to gentle palm pressure.
 Peaches bruise easily if squeezed.
 Store fully ripe peaches in the refrigerator, and for best peachy taste, serve fragrant ripe peaches at room temperature.

 - Peach halves or slices packed with sugar or in sweetened syrup remain plumper and firmer than peaches packed without sugar.

 - Use medium or light syrup to preserve the fresh fruit taste.